Contact: : William N. Ostrove, Aerospace Systems Analyst

 This is not to say that there has been a lack of opportunities for large satellites.
-Ostrove points out that Russia's Resurs-P3, which launched in March 2016, weighed 5,920 kilograms at launch.
+Ostrove notes that China's Fengyun-4A and the United States' GOES-R both had launch masses above 5,000 kilograms at launch.
 The decline in average launch mass is due to an increased number of small satellites, not a decreased number of large satellites.

-Forecast International representatives will be available during the Farnborough International Air Show (Hall 1/C140) to demonstrate the company's extensive line of Aerospace & Defense Market Intelligence products, including the Platinum Forecast System® 2.0.
+Forecast International representatives will be available during the Farnborough International Air Show (Hall 1/1046) to present and demonstrate the company's extensive line of Aerospace & Defense Market Intelligence products, including Platinum Forecast System 4.0.

 About Forecast International